arthur-hav/blog/content/posts/work-from-home.md

 While this compromise can be tempting, it is important to care that employees can variably adapt to this organization, as they would need to transit with their equipment frequently, and might poorly coordinate their office days with the people they wanted to meet in person.

-Efficient organizations should include either a calendar to book the office, or an office large enough for everyone to come at the same time.
+Efficient organizations can include either a calendar to book the office, or an office large enough for everyone to come at the same time.

 They should also include working devices to make remote meetings such as meeting rooms with included quality audio i/o devices.